-The respondent's length of service was sufficient to have adequate knowledge about the maintenance works, and the building facilities' personnel can give reliable answers to the questions.
+The respondents' length of service was sufficient for them to have adequate knowledge about the maintenance works and the building facilities' personnel can give reliable answers to the questions.
 Figure 6 shows the professional background of the facilities managers.
-From Figure 6, the facilities managers have experience in built environment training.
-Hence, an indication that they possess the required maintenance facilities knowledge across the three investigated universities.
+As shown in this figure, the facilities managers have experience in built environment training.
+Hence, this indicates that they possess the required maintenance facilities knowledge across the three universities.